botter-workshop/sequelize-handlers/README.md

 To define a route simply pass your Sequelize model to the handler function.

 ```
-/*  Variables used in this example
-*
-*   app:    the Express application
-*   Hammer: the Sequelize model
-*/

 var sequelizeHandlers = require('sequelize-handlers);

-app.get('/hammers/:id', sequelizeHandlers.get(Hammer));
+app.get('/hammers/:id', sequelizeHandlers.get(Model));
 ```

-Below are examples of each handler being used with the appropriate route.
+Below are examples of each handler being mapped to a route.
+This is within the context of a `hammers` resource with a corresponding Sequelize model `Hammer`.

 ### create
 The `create` handler will return a `201` upon success.